 Which One Is for Bodybuilders?

 It offers motor unit recruitment with improved rate coding for your neuromuscular system for a better rate of force development (RFD).
-You also get to build most of your body muscles, and a specific adaptation to imposed demands for more robust performance.
-Not forgetting, you also achieve enhanced mobility, ideal for both bodybuilders and sportsmen.
+You also get to build strength and most of your body muscles, and a specific adaptation to imposed demands for more robust performance.

 Related Reading: Best Home Gyms for Bodybuilding

 Which Exercise Do People Prefer?
 What Do People Say?